-Accounting Standards
+5.4 Accounting Standards

-A change in accounting standards by either the International Accounting Standards Board or Australian Accounting Standards Board may affect the reported earnings and financial position of the Issuer or the Group in future financial periods.
-This may adversely affect the ability of the Issuer to make payments in respect of Subordinated Notes.
+A change in accounting standards by either the International Accounting Standards Board or Australian Accounting Standards Board may affect the reported earnings and financial position of the Issuer or the Group in future financial periods, which may in turn (among other things) affect the Issuer's capital position for the purposes of APRA's prudential standards.
+This may adversely affect the ability of the Issuer to make payments in respect of Subordinated Notes and/or the likelihood that a Non-Viability Trigger Event will occur.